Indo-European cosmogony

 The Indo-European cosmogony refers to the creation myth of the reconstructed Proto-Indo-European mythology.

-The comparative analysis of different Indo-European tales has led scholars to reconstruct an original Proto-Indo-European creation myth involving twin brothers, Manu- ('Man') and Yemo- ('Twin'), as the progenitors of the world and mankind, and a hero named Trito ('Third') who ensured the continuity of the original sacrifice.
+The comparative analysis of different Indo-European tales has led scholars to reconstruct an original Proto-Indo-European creation myth involving twin brothers, *Manu and *Yemo ('Man' and 'Twin') as the progenitors of the world and mankind, and a hero named Trito ('Third') who ensured the continuity of the original sacrifice.

-Although some thematic parallels can be made with Ancient Near East (the primordial couple Adam and Eve), and even Polynesian or South American legends, the linguistic correspondences found in descendant cognates of *Manu and *Yemo make it very likely that the myth discussed here has a Proto-Indo-European (PIE) origin.
+Although some thematic parallels can be made with the ancient Near East (the primordial couple Adam and Eve), and even Polynesian or South American legends, the linguistic correspondences found in descendant cognates of *Manu and *Yemo make it very likely the myth has a Proto-Indo-European (PIE) origin.

 Historiography

 Hermann Güntert, stressing philological parallels between the Germanic and Indo-Iranian texts, argued in 1923 for an inherited Indo-European motif of the creation of the world from the sacrifice and dismemberment of a primordial androgyne.

 Following a first paper on the cosmogonical legend of Manu and Yemo, published simultaneously with Jaan Puhvel in 1975 (who pointed out the Roman reflex of the story), Bruce Lincoln assembled the initial part of the myth with the legend of the third man Trito in a single ancestral motif.

 Since the 1970s, the reconstructed motifs of Manu and Yemo, and to a lesser extent that of Trito, have been generally accepted among scholars.